dawright22/connected-clouds/README.md

 6.Clone this repo

-7.The consul client install on the machine deploying the app_stack
+7.Install the consul client on the local machine as it used to deploying the app_stack

 8.Run terraform init